 B.S. in Biology; University of Tuebingen, Germany

 The focus of Dr. Eppinger’s research is on the application of microbial genomics to address fundamental questions in emerging infectious diseases research.
-His current interests are directed towards large-scale sequencing and phylogenomic studies investigating major public health threats, such as the causative agent of food-borne disease in North America, Escherichia coli O157:H7.
+His current interests are directed towards large-scale sequencing and phylogenomic studies investigating major public health threats, such as Shiga toxin producing Escherichia coli and multidrug resistant (MDR) enteric bacteria of clinical importance.
 Experimental approaches include:

 - Microbial Genome Sequencing – the gathering of additional sequence data as prerequisite to capture the genome architecture and genomic diversity in environmental or clinical settings